 The Regulation (see sections 38 thru 44) provides authority to the Minister of the Environment and Climate Change to publish and amend the Technical Standards publication entitled "Technical Standards to Manage Air Pollution".
-The Technical Standard publication is available through the Ministry website and the Ministry's Public Information Centre and version 5.0 was last amended July 27, 2016.
-The Ministry proposes to update this Technical Standards Publication to include the Mining Sites IS into Chapter 8.
-A draft of this proposal has been provided in a separate document for review during the consultation period.
+The Technical Standard publication is available through the Ministry website and the Ministry's Public Information Centre and version 5.1 was last amended February 28, 2018.
+The Ministry updated this Technical Standards Publication to include the Mining Sites IS in Chapter 8.